iancze/iancze.github.io/content/courses/astro589/lectures/05-interferometry/index.md

 I(l, m) \leftrightharpoons \mathcal{V}(u, v)
 $$

 and it is the visibility function that interferometers measure directly.

+## Interferometers

+Most of today's lecture will follow Chapters 2 and 3 of [Interferometry and Synthesis in Radio Astronomy](https://catalog.libraries.psu.edu/catalog/20789467) by Thompson, Moran, and Swenson.
+First, we will consider the response of a two-element interferometer, discuss how a correlator works, and examine one-dimensional source synthesis.
+Then we'll move on to discuss intensity distributions and the visibility function in the general case and then derive the relationship between \\(I(l, m) \leftrightharpoons \mathcal{V}(u, v)\\).

+---

 We'll first develop the geometry and math of this relationship for small fields of view, so that you understand the result, at least in an abstract manner.
 Then we'll spend the latter part of the course working through how a radio interferometer like the VLA or ALMA works to actually sample the visibility function.

 ## Images